romainbrenguier/Reglisse/README.md

 # Reglisse
-Generate hardware description from safety conditions given by regular languages
+Generates hardware description from safety conditions given by regular languages.

 ## Installation
 You need ocaml-cudd and ocaml-aiger to compile this program.